PWZER/swagger-ui-py/README.md

 # swagger-ui-py
-Swagger UI for Python web framework, such Tornado, Flask and Sanic.
+Swagger UI for Python web framework, such Tornado, Flask, Quart and Sanic.

 ## Swagger UI